 How To Clean Quartz Stone

 For routine cleaning, we recommend wiping surfaces with a mixture of warm water and soap.
 This should be done as often as required, but the more often this happens the better maintained your bathroom vanity top will be.
 To get rid of dirt, you can use a recommended putty knife but be careful to only scrape gently.

 To remove tough stains from your vanity units, you will most likely need a cleaner that is specifically made for quartz.
 If you’re unsure what’s safe to use then please ask a member of our team or check out our helpful FAQ section.
 We’re always happy to provide free advice and hope we can answer any of your questions.

 - Avoid using multi-purpose wet wipes and opt for liquid cleaning products and reusable cloths.
 This should save you money and reduce the number of wet wipes that end up in landfill.

 - If you are set on using wet wipes, choose a biodegradable alternative and dispose of your wipes in the bin rather than flushing them away.

 It all sounds simple and that’s because it is.
 Maintaining your stone bathroom vanity unit should never be a chore and we hope with these simple tips you’ll be well on your way to a sparkling surface.

 NEED OUR HELP?

-If you’d like to find out more about the various properties of Granite, Quartz or Marble stone then feel free to explore our blogs or get in touch with one of our team today.
+If you’d like to find out more about the various properties of granite, marble or quartz countertops then feel free to explore our blogs or get in touch with one of our team today.
 Our trusted worktop experts will be on hand to impart their advice and recommendations.
-Or if you fancy finding out more about our wide range of kitchen worktop materials and bathroom vanity tops, why not pop down to our Bristol showroom in Kingswood and talk to us in person.
+Or if you fancy finding out more about our wide range of kitchen worktops and bathroom worktops, including granite worktops and quartz worktops, why not pop down to our Bristol showroom in Kingswood and talk to us in person.